007 MAGAZINE - the world's foremost James Bond resource

 ROBERT SELLERS is a freelance film journalist and author and avid Bond fan since his early teens.
 Over the years he has interviewed numerous Bond celebrities including Sir Roger Moore, Pierce Brosnan, George Lazenby, Guy Hamilton, Lewis Gilbert, John Glen, Sir Ken Adam, Michael G. Wilson, Irvin Kershner, Shirley Eaton and Barbara Carrera.

 He ranks the pinnacle of Bond moviedom as Thunderball (anyone who disagrees is obviously a deluded fool), which is just as well since he’s devoted nearly two years to researching and writing a book on the film’s controversial history.
-He is author of The Battle For Bond and is currently writing the authorized biography of Bond stunt man and acclaimed action director Vic Armstrong.
+He is author of The Battle For Bond and The Search For Bond.

 Luke Williams